 \section{Conclusion}

-We have shown that superfluidity can be restored by tuning the Rabi-coupling in a spin-dependent Fermi-Hubbard model for any combination of tunneling rates.
-In particular this still holds when one component is immobile and the superfluidity is entirely absent without the hybridization introduced by the Rabi-coupling.
-The maximum enhancement of superfluidity happens when the Rabi-coupling is slightly smaller than the interaction strength just before the system undergoes a transition to a polarized phase.
+We have shown that superfluidity can appear by tuning the Rabi coupling in a spin-dependent Fermi-Hubbard model for any combination of hoppings.
+In particular, this still holds when one component is immobile and the superfluidity is entirely absent without the hybridization introduced by the Rabi coupling.
+The maximum enhancement of superfluidity happens when the Rabi coupling is slightly smaller than the interaction strength, just before the system starts to strongly polarize.
 A slightly doped system (compared to the commensurate half-filling case) displays a sharply resonant enhancement, while larger doping allows enhancement to be observed at somewhat smaller Rabi couplings.

-While our results focus on the one-dimensional case where exact numeric results can be obtained by use of the DMRG method, the rotated Hamiltonian introduced in Eq.~\eqref{eq:RotatedHubbardHamiltonian} and the effective model that we derive at attractive interactions is easily generalized to higher dimensions.
+While our results focus on the one-dimensional case where exact numerical results can be obtained by use of the DMRG method, the rotated Hamiltonian introduced in Eq.~\eqref{eq:RotatedHubbardHamiltonian} and the effective model we derive at large attractive interactions are easily generalized to higher dimensions.
 An investigation into the higher-dimensional case would therefore be an interesting future direction.
-Since the effect of finite temperature is required for a quantitative comparison with experiments an extension to finite-temperature systems is a natural continuation of our research as well.
+Since the effect of finite temperature should be taken into account for a quantitative comparison with experiments, an extension to finite-temperature systems is a natural continuation of our research as well.